- How long is the program and what are the dates?

 What support (financial and otherwise) will I receive while on the program?
 Each participant will receive:

 - Round trip travel from Saudi Arabia (city of departure to be determined) to Washington, D.C.
-Internal US travel from Washington, DC to one of three cities: Pittsburgh, PA, Blacksburg, VA, Austin, TX;
+Internal U.S. travel from Washington, DC to one of three cities: Austin, TX; Chicago, IL; Pittsburgh, PA; or Detroit, MI;

-- Stipend for meals and incidentals such a phone calls, laundry, local taxis or metro and other basic living necessities for duration of US program;
+- Stipend for meals and incidentals such as phone calls, laundry, local taxis or metro and other basic living necessities for duration of U.S. program;

 - Support services of a Legacy International adviser;